Nasreenz/portfolio/README.md

 http://moringaschool.com
  }
 ## Technologies Used
-{The languages and tools you used to create this app are.(HTML & Css).}
+{The languages and tools that  I have used to create this app are.(HTML & Css).}
 ## Support and contact details
 .
 Mail me for more information: nasrinanur@gmail.com}
-contact:0717156326.
+contact me at:0717156326.
-MIT $COPY;Nasra
+Moringa $COPY;Nasra
 ### License
 copyright (C) {2020} **{Nasra}